content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/1-java-basics/JVM-JRE-JDK.md

 -   JRE (Java Runtime Environment) is an installation package that provides an environment to only run(not develop) the java program(or application) in your machine. -   JRE is only used by those who only want to run Java programs that are end-users of your system.
 -   JRE is also written as Java RTE (RunTime Environment).
 -   Practically speaking, a runtime environment is a piece of software that is designed to run other software.
--   As the runtime environment for Java, the JRE contains the Java class libraries, the Java class loader, and the Java Virtual Machine.
+-   As the runtime environment for Java, the JRE contains the Java class libraries and the Java Virtual Machine.

 ![](media/ebfe42075cd31c834deef2254d669973.png)